nodejs/node/doc/contributing/pull-requests.md

 ### Step 3: Code

-Pull requests in Node.js typically involve changes to one or more of a few places in the code base.
+Pull requests in Node.js typically involve changes to one or more of a few places in the repository.

 * C/C++ code contained in the `src` directory
 * JavaScript code contained in the `lib` directory